AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ![Related accounts tab](images/b2b-account-related-accounts.png)

 You can use the related accounts in this list for segmentation purposes.
-See a [segmentation example](/help/rtcdp/segmentation/b2b.md#related-account) that uses related accounts.
+See a [segmentation example](/help/rtcdp/segmentation/b2b.md#related-account) to understand how to use related accounts to expand your reach in segment definitions.